devjava1704/Spore-Fun-Scraper/README.md

 ---

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 ## Contact
-For questions or support, feel free to reach out to the project maintainer.
+For questions or support, feel free to reach out to the project maintainer at javadeveloper1704@gmail.com